Engineering Journal

 What Replaced It

-The divider detector was moved to step 11.5, after text classification.
+The divider classifier moved to after text classification.
 Phantom dividers stopped appearing.

-See the deepdive post for the full before/after code.
+See the deepdive post for the full pipeline structure and code.

 The Lesson